Major League Baseball on television in the 2000s: 2008

 Beginning with the 2006 NFL season, Fox's other properties, the NFL, NASCAR, the Bowl Championship Series, and Formula One, again upgraded their graphics packages (Formula One used a different graphics package than the other three properties), but baseball broadcasts continued to use this on-screen design in 2007.
 It was also used in the July 12, 2008 game between the Colorado Rockies and the New York Mets until the 9th inning, but with the 2008 graphics package instead of the package that was used with this banner.

-ESPN2 showed the season-opening games in Tokyo between the Red Sox and the Oakland Athletics.
+ESPN2 showed the season-opening games in Tokyo between the Boston Red Sox and the Oakland Athletics.
 Unfortunately, due to a transponder failure, viewers on DirecTV reliant on the standard-definition feed missed the first of the two games.
 (ESPNHD was unaffected.)

 On March 30, ESPN showed the first-ever game at Nationals Park in Washington, D.C.
 The Nationals defeated the Atlanta Braves on a walk-off home run by Ryan Zimmerman.

 On May 4, ESPN introduced enhanced updates targeting viewers who play fantasy baseball.
 It shows season batting statistics for the current batter on each potential count and updates batting average and other selected stats after the at-bat concludes.

 Sunday Night Baseball broadcast the Washington Nationals' very first game at Nationals Park on March 30, 2008.
 The Nationals beat the Atlanta Braves, 3–2, on Ryan Zimmerman's walk-off home run in the bottom of the ninth.
 President George W. Bush, who threw out the ceremonial first pitch prior to the game, joined Jon Miller and Joe Morgan in the ESPN booth during the telecast.

 The final game played at Yankee Stadium on September 21, 2008, pitting the New York Yankees against the Baltimore Orioles, was broadcast on Sunday Night Baseball.

 The Mariano Rivera 500th career save (and also his 1st lifetime RBI) was broadcast on Sunday Night Baseball from Citi Field (home of the New York Mets).

 TBS began airing the game just prior to the last out in the bottom of the first, with announcer Chip Caray apologizing to viewers for "technical difficulties."
 TBS acknowledged there was a problem with one of the routers used in the broadcast transmission of the relay of the telecast from Atlanta.